patronasxdxd/dev/README.md

 Along with `StabilityPool.sol`, these contracts hold collateral and/or tokens for their respective parts of the system, and contain minimal logic:

-`ActivePool.sol` - holds the total collateral balance and records the total stablecoin debt of the active Troves.
+`ActivePool.sol` - holds the total collateral balance and records the total stablecoin debt of the active Vaults.

-`DefaultPool.sol` - holds the total collateral balance and records the total stablecoin debt of the liquidated Troves that are pending redistribution to active Troves.
+`DefaultPool.sol` - holds the total collateral balance and records the total stablecoin debt of the liquidated Vaults that are pending redistribution to active Vaults.
 If a Vault has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the Vault when it next undergoes a borrower operation, a redemption, or a liquidation.

-`CollSurplusPool.sol` - holds the collateral surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
+`CollSurplusPool.sol` - holds the collateral surplus from Vaults that have been fully redeemed from as well as from Vaults with an ICR > MCR that were liquidated in Recovery Mode.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

 `GasPool.sol` - holds the total thUSD liquidation reserves. thUSD is moved into the `GasPool` when a Vault is opened, and moved out when a Vault is liquidated or closed.